 When getting tested for Hepatitis C, be sure to ask when and how test results will be given to you.
-The test results usually take anywhere from a few days to a few weeks to come back.
+The test results usually take anywhere from 20 minutes to a few weeks to come back.

 What do the results mean?